Canna Humbert Group

 • Canna 'Yellow King Humbert'

-We have no doubt that this volatile mutator hasn't finished yet, and we will be adding to that list over the years.
+We have no doubt that the lists are not complete and this volatile mutator hasn't finished yet, and we will be adding to the lists over the years to come, and as long as people continue to cultivate cannas.

 The very simple definition of the Humbert Group is:

-A Group of Canna cultivars descending from the cultivar Canna 'Roi Humbert 1er', introduced by Karl Sprenger of Damman et Cie.
+A Group of Canna sports descending from the cultivar Canna 'Roi Humbert 1er', introduced by Karl Sprenger of Damman et Cie.
 The group members are all somatic mutations of the originating plant, and not sexual propagated descendants.
+Any synonyms of these sports is also counted as a group member

 Comments